shafinulh/RaX-labscript/userlib/labscriptlib/README.md

 # Main Experiment Control

-This folder contains the necessary scripts and configurations for controlling quantum science experiments.
+This folder contains the necessary scripts and configurations for writing experiment sequences.

 ## Folder Structure